asafcc/500-songs/README.md

 # The Rolling Stones' 500 Greatest Songs of all Time 🎧

-Inspired by Apple music aesthetics, I've this website that where you can listen to the greatest songs of all time, according to the "The Rolling Stones" magazine.
+Inspired by Apple music aesthetics, I've created this website where you can listen to the greatest songs of all time, according to the "The Rolling Stones" magazine.

 - Build with React: 'useReducer' & 'useContext' and other React hooks.